The structure of the Curriculum Vitae

-- The curriculum vitae should be structured counter chronologically.
+- The curriculum vitae should be structured counter chronologically (from the most recent information to the oldest).

 - The layout should be laid out - in tabular form with time and content columns.